ibm-cloud-docs/SecureGateway/securegateway_auto-start.md

 <b>Note:</b> This section will affect users of SuSE/SLES 11.

-Optional: If you are running SuSE version 11 that uses systemV auto-start, scripts are provided that can be used to configure this process.
+Optional: If you are running SuSE version 11 that uses System V auto-start, scripts are provided that can be used to configure this process.
 Follow the below procedure:

 ```
 cd /opt/ibm/securegateway/client/upstart/systemV